-As consumer demand for card payment acceptance became stronger, CabCard's inexpensive and customer-centric approach made it popular with licensed taxi drivers and many fleets across the UK and Ireland.
+As consumer demand for card payment acceptance became stronger, CabCard Services (UK)'s inexpensive and customer-centric approach made it popular with licensed taxi drivers and many fleets across the UK and Ireland.
 CabCard quickly gained its first few thousand customers.

-Visa Europe, seeing CabCard's success, promoted our collaboration with Dublin-based taxi fleet National Radio Cars alongside numerous other initiatives.
+Visa Europe, seeing CabCard's success, promoted its collaboration with Dublin-based taxi fleet National Radio Cars alongside numerous other initiatives.

-In this context, it was time for CCS Group to grow in other niche markets in addition to maintaining its position in the taxi marketplace, and a second subsidiary, Optimus Pay Limited, was formed to serve other SME sectors.
+In this context, it was time for CCS Group to look to grow in other niche markets, in addition to maintaining its position in the taxi marketplace, and a second subsidiary, Optimus Pay Limited, was formed to serve other SME sectors.

 Intense competition from well-funded companies has led to a welcome improvement in affordable card payment processing services.
-Today, CCS Group provides low-cost card payment processing services to small businesses of all kinds throughout the UK.
-In January 2018, the group completed a major overhaul of the technology platform which powers our business, and introduced new payment terminal hardware to the market.
+Today, CCS Group's subsidiary UK companies provide low-cost card payment processing services to small businesses of all kinds throughout the UK.
+In January 2018, a major overhaul of the technology platform which powers our business was completed, and our UK subsidiaries introduced new payment terminal hardware to the market.

 As UK debit cards transactions overtook cash for the first time in June 2018, CCS Group is excited to look ahead to many years of growth, serving our customers old and new, and helping our customers to flourish.